RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/4-How to design an Adaptive Document form/4-How to design an Adaptive Document form.md

 ![Image showing element picker](<Adaptive design 4.png>)

   The element picker allows you to select elements that you want to put on your document.
-There are 51 different elements in the element picker.
-Each element has its own properties and can be configured accordingly in the <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/User%20Manual/glossary/#element-configuration-panel" target="_blank">**element configuration panel**</a>
+There are 51 different elements in the element picker (at the time of writing this article) that are available by default.
+Each element has its own properties and can be configured accordingly in the <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/User%20Manual/glossary/#element-configuration-panel" target="_blank">**element configuration panel**</a>.
+However, the number of elements available in the element picker vary based on the connections.

   To learn more about element picker features, <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/Keyper%20Manual/Adaptive%20Designer/Element%20picker%20features/" target="_blank">**click here**</a>